 Rather than having a life-changing realization and then forgetting about it when you feel less stressed or when you’re back in your comfort zone.

-3. Cut down on complaining to enjoy life to the fullest
+3. Cut down on complaining

 Do you ever get the uncomfortable feeling that you’ve spent a lot of your life complaining?
 Do you complain about your life more than you actually live it?
 Most of us are guilty of complaining a little every now and then.